The Sonoma Plein Air Foundation was created and is managed by a volunteer board of community leaders.

 Nancy Pollock Nancy Legge Pollock spent her career in the travel industry working for an airline, various cruise lines, and an Internet travel startup company.
 After moving to Sonoma in 2000 Nancy quickly became involved with such wide-ranging organizations and activities as the Sonoma Valley Visitors’ Bureau, Master Gardeners, La Luz, the Red & White Ball, and others.
 She is a founding – and current board member of Sonoma Impact 100.
 Nancy lives in Sonoma with her husband Bill.

 Linda Rosso Linda began her career in magazine publishing and went on to serve as marketing and communications strategist, counsel, writer and spokesperson for some of the nation’s best-known companies.
-She divides her time between a marketing consulting practice, property management and painting, Before relocating from Marin County in 2015, she served as a board member of the Volunteer Center of Marin, Mill Valley Chamber of Commerce and The Outdoor Art Club.
+She divides her time between a marketing consulting practice, vacation property management and landscape painting, Before relocating from Marin County in 2015, she served as a board member of the Volunteer Center of Marin, Mill Valley Chamber of Commerce and The Outdoor Art Club.
 She served for six years as Commissioner of Parks and Recreation in Mill Valley and led a non-profit corporation to raise funds for high school music programs.
 Linda and her husband Michael live in the Sonoma Valley.

 Keith Wicks Co-Founder As founding member of the Sonoma Plein Air Foundation, Keith donates his time and paintings to various causes including the Ronnie Lott Foundation’s “All Stars Helping Kids” and the Sonoma Valley Film Festival, where his works are auctioned for charity.
 With over thirty years experience, Keith devotes considerable time to teaching art at the Academy of Art in San Francisco and to various charities that promote art education in public schools.
 Keith began painting at the age of 11 and won his first city-sponsored art award in the sixth grade.
 A graduate of Art Center College of Design in Pasadena Ca, Keith is a signature member of the California Art Club, and exhibits his work around the country.
 Keith and his wife Terri currently live in Sonoma.